jquant/jai-sdk/docs/source/1-overview/fraud_detection.rst

         db_type='Supervised',
         # Verbose 2 -> shows the loss graph at the end of training
         verbose=2,
-        # The split type as stratified guarantee that the same proportion of both classes are
+        # The split type as stratified guarantee that the same proportion of both
-        # maintained for train, validation and test
+        # classes are maintained for train, validation and test
         split = {'type':'stratified'},
-        # When we set task as *metric_classification* we use Supervised Contrastive Loss, which tries
+        # When we set task as *metric_classification* we use Supervised Contrastive
-        # to make examples of the same class closer and make those of different classes apart
+        # Loss, which tries to make examples of the same class closer and make those
+        # of different classes apart.
         label={
             "task": "metric_classification",
             "label_name": "Class"
         }
-        # You can uncomment this line if you wish to test different parameters and maintain the same collection name
+        # You can uncomment this line if you wish to test different parameters and
+        # maintain the same collection name
-        #overwrite = True
+        # overwrite = True
     )

     # Output: